NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 The initial map
 ~~~~~~~~~~~~~~~

-Create a text file having a few dozen images in the desired region
+Create a text file having a few dozen ``nav_cam`` images from both
-named ``small_nav_list.txt``, with one image per line.
-Inspect the
+rigs in the desired region named ``small_nav_list.txt``, with one
-images in ``eog``.
-Ensure that each image has a decent overlap
+image per line.
+Inspect the images in ``eog``.
+Ensure that each image
-(75%-90%) with some of the other ones, and they cover a connected
+has a decent overlap (75%-90%) with some of the other ones, and they
-surface portion.
+cover a connected surface portion.

 Run ``theia_sfm`` (:numref:`theia_sfm`) with the initial rig
 configuration (:numref:`sfm_iss_sample_rig_config`), which we will